Four Teenagers Drive A Saturn To Mexico

 Bryan looked a little skeptical but shrugged and flopped his foot up on the picnic table at our campsite.
 “Go for it.
 It’s getting itchy.”

-James took out a tweezers and unlaced Bryan’s toe as he grimaced and turned white.
+James took out a tweezers and unlaced Bryan’s toe as Bryan grimaced and turned white.
+James didn’t seem to mind it a bit.
 We all held our breath as we waited to see if the toe would stay on.
 Much to our dismay, it did.
 All was well.
 Bryan put his sock back on.

 The wind began picking up as we heated baked beans on the campfire.
-It kept getting more and more intense until our tents resembled dogs with their heads hanging out the window of a car driving down a freeway.
+It kept getting more and more intense until our tents were flapping from a few shaky pegs stuck in the ground.

 Later that night hilarity ensued as Nathaniel came down with a bad case of diarrhea, an unpleasant but not entirely unpredictable result of eating campfire beans.
 Waking up and sensing impending doom, Nathaniel fought to open the tent door against the gale force winds, crashed out of the tent, and stumbled towards the bath house in the pitch dark, dragging along his cheap foot brace that was still attached to his bum foot.
 There was a drainage ravine running alongside the campground and Nathaniel inadvertently stumbled into it.
 As his body was overwhelmed by the panic of falling into a dark hole of undetermined depth, he inadvertently relaxed key muscles and pooped his pants!
-The local weather became warm and balmy from all the heated language rising out of that drainage ravine.
-We were all taken aback by how far Nathaniel was willing to go to try and convince us his boo-boo was real.
+The heated language rising out of that drainage ravine may have actually changed local weather patterns.

 Arrival in Mexico

-Three weeks after we left Pennsylvania, we found ourselves at a Mexican wedding and were enjoying awesome food and warm fellowship.
-Then we all agreed we were tired of my stupid car and that we needed to back to Pennsylvania as soon as possible.
-We had all either quit our jobs or begged for an extended vacation time and our bosses were getting antsy that we’d never return.
+Three weeks after we left Pennsylvania, we found ourselves at a Mexican wedding and were enjoying spicy food and warm fellowship.
+Then we all agreed we were tired of the trip, as fun as it was, and that we wanted to go home as soon as possible.
+We had all either quit our jobs or begged for an extended vacation time and our bosses were starting to regret hiring us in the first place.

 The Return Home

-We pointed the car north and floored the gas.
-Yes, we were in a hurry but we also had to floor it just to get the car to move.
-The Saturn SL1 is equipped with a 1.9 liter four cylinder which is anemic when the car is empty.
-Now that the car was loaded with four guys and several dumpsters full of luggage the performance was downright abysmal.
-Of course the irony was that once you got it going then it didn’t want to stop.
+We pointed the bulging car north and floored the gas, which wasn’t as dramatic as you might think.
+Of course the irony was that once you got the car going, it didn’t want to stop.
 This was highlighted a few miles down the road when we entered the city of Hidalgo Del Parral.

 Going Airborne!

 Bryan was at the wheel and I was sitting in the front passenger seat.
-James and Nathaniel were sleeping on the back bench seat.
-Everyone except Bryan, who was driving, had cargo crammed in between their legs and on their laps.
-The back shelf was loaded with laptops, cell phones, and various tidbits of technology.
+James and Nathaniel were sleeping in the back.
 We were cruising through the city at a pretty good clip when suddenly the minivan in front of us violently left the ground!
 Dust, bolts, and debris scattered.
 A huge speed bump lay across the road.
 No signs, no paint, nothing!
 There was just a random lump of cement the size of a dead mule stuck firmly to the pavement, laughing as screaming vehicles got launched unexpectedly into orbit.
-It might have even been a literal dead mule, it happened too fast to really tell.
+Maybe it was an actual dead mule, it happened too fast to tell.
 Bryan grimaced and pushed on the brake pedal, using the back of the seat as an anchor for his extended leg.
-The car responded by shifting its center of gravity forward ever so slightly.
-It was not enough!
-Bryan and I braced for impact while the guys in back slept peacefully.
+The brakes yawned and ignored his commands.
+Bryan and I braced for impact while the guys in back slept, blissfully unaware of the impending doom.
 BAM!
 The front suspension collapsed and the bottom of the subframe ricocheted off of the speed bump.
 The back tires kissed the speed bump and waved the surly bonds of earth goodbye.
 For a brief millisecond we were weightless, floating through Mexican airspace.
 Laptops were floating in mid air.
 Cell phones, McDonald’s bags, coffee mugs, and my two sleeping friends levitated above their perches.
 Stale French fries found their way out from under the seats.
 As soon as it all started, it ended.
 The car crashed back down to the ground.
-Everything else in the car crashed back down too, just in a different positions from where they started.
+Everything else in the car crashed back down too, just in a different positions from where they had started.
 The laptops landed on James’ and Nathaniel’s heads along with the stale French fires.
 Coffee mugs landed on the dash.
 McDonald’s bags landed in the cupholders.
 James and Nathaniel sputtered awake and began yelling in unison.
 Bryan and I looked at each other with concern.
-The car had sputtered and died a few seconds after reentry.
+We didn’t care about the noise from the back seat, we were more concerned about the noise that had stopped coming from the engine.
+The car had sputtered and died after the ground had tried to forcibly enter the oil pan.
 Bryan slowly reached down and gave the keys a twist.
 The car cranked and started again!
 He revved the engine, and engaged the clutch.
 Off we went!
-There were gouge marks on the underside of the subframe for the rest of the car’s life.
-Still, what a trooper that car was!

 Detour!

 We were clueless as what to do.
-We looked at a map and apparently the only thing left to do was to backtrack four hours to the intersection where those soldiers were, and reroute up to Juarez/El Paso.
-It dawned on us that whatever the soldiers were trying to tell us had something to do with the border closure.
-Still, we didn’t feel like backtracking that far so we decided to find a local that could help us.
-We found a large supermarket and wandered inside.
-At the checkout we find a cashier who could speak fluent English.
-The Border Patrol should hire her immediately!
-She explained that they had a lot of rain and the bridge to the U.S. was washed out and destroyed.
+We looked at a map and found the only thing left to do was to backtrack four hours to the intersection where those soldiers were, and reroute to another border town.
+That’s when we realized that whatever the soldiers were trying to tell us had something to do with the border closure.
+Still, we didn’t feel like backtracking that far if we could help it so we wandered around town looking for someone who knew English.
+Finally a cashier at a supermarket explained that they had a lot of rain and the bridge to the U.S. was washed out and destroyed.
 The only way out of Mexico was to backtrack four hours, then drive north another two hours.
 We all sighed and got back in the car.
+The driver stacked cargo on top of all the passengers, and we were off again.
 We were really tired of this stupid Saturn.

 Home Again!

 Three weeks after we left, we were home again.
 The Saturn had several thousand more miles on it.
-It had collected dust from Mexico, salt from Pikes Peak, sand from Utah, many more bumpers tickers, and trash from every state along the way.
+It had collected dust from Mexico, salt from the road up to Pikes Peak, sand from Utah, many more bumpers tickers, and trash from every state along the way.
 It had never let us down.
 Well, not for more than an hour or so, anyway.
-Ironically, another guest who had driven to the wedding was stranded in Mexico when their brand new Honda Odyssey’s water pump disintegrated.
-They had quite the experience getting that sorted out while we were north of the border, chugging towards home in my humble little Saturn.

 Later in my life I owned three Saturn station wagons and I enjoyed all of them.
 I’m a practical man.
 I want a few bulletproof options.
 I like manual windows.
-I like manual things that are mechanically connected to something solid that can’t be disabled because they haven’t been updated lately.
-I don’t like being babysat by something smarter than me, unless it’s my wife.
-I don’t always like wizardry conducted by microchips.
-Call me old and grumpy (my wife insinuates that I may have those characteristics) but every time I see an ugly Saturn with unpainted plastic bumpers, I resist the urge to run up, knock on the window, and offer the driver $600 for it.
+I like things that are mechanically connected to something solid that works whether or not it’s connected to wifi.
+I don’t like being babysat by something smarter than me, unless it's my wife.
+You may call me old and grumpy (my wife insinuates that I may have those characteristics) but every time I see an ugly Saturn with unpainted plastic bumpers, I resist the urge to run up, knock on the window, and offer the driver $600 for it.